Code-Institute-Submissions/ci_milestone2/README.md

 ### Existing Features

 #### Navigation bar
-The navbar contains links to the different sections of the site and collapses when the user accesses the webiste through mobile.
+The navbar contains links to the different sections of the site and collapses when the user accesses the website through mobile.

 Nav desktop and tablet: